vidi-insights/vidi-seneca-metrics/README.md

   // The name the plugin is registered with
   plugin: 'vidi-seneca-metrics',

-  // The role that is used when adding the sink
+  // The role to use when acting and adding actions
   role: 'metrics',

-  // Batch save settings
-  batch: {
-    // Max per batch before write
-    max: 5,

-    // Force write timeout
-    timeout: 500,
-  },

-  // The plugin will disable on InfluxDb Error
-  enabled: true
+  // A group to assign to emitted metrics
+  group: '',

+  // A tag to assign to emitted metrics
+  tag: '',

+  // A pid to assign to emitted metrics
+  pid: process.pid,

+  // The size of the rolling stats
+  size: 9999,

+  // The interval to calculate rolling stats
+  interval: 1000
 }

 ```